jonahkagan/jonahkagan.me/contents/projects/writing/cs-essay.md

 The distinction between questions of fact and questions of procedure leads naturally to a difference in methodology between scientists and computer scientists.
-When scientists come up with a possible answer to a question–––a hypothesis---they try to prove or disprove it using experiments.
+When scientists come up with a possible answer to a question---a hypothesis---they try to prove or disprove it using experiments.
 Experiments are in essence tests to see whether a hypothesis matches the behavior of the natural world.
 If a hypothesis accounts for how the world behaves (or at least the behavior that the